The Fundamentals

 Recommended: 85-91°C

-Dark roasts are porous and fragile.
+Dark roasts are porous and fragile due to extensive pyrolysis and CO2 release during roasting.
 They extract very quickly.
-Lower temperatures slow extraction, preventing over-extraction and excessive bitterness.
+Lower temperatures slow extraction, preventing over-extraction and excessive bitterness from charred compounds.
 Focus on body and chocolate notes.
+High temperatures risk extracting ash-like flavors from carbonized material.

 Practical Temperature Control

-Controlling temperature precisely requires either a temperature-controlled kettle or understanding heat loss.
+Controlling temperature precisely requires either a temperature-controlled kettle or understanding heat loss dynamics.

 Methods for Temperature Control: